dnbaker/bioseq/README.md

 Besides these, there are some python-only dependencies which setup.py should download for you.

-All of these should be installed via `python3 -m pip install -r requirements.txt`.
+All of these can be manually installed via `python3 -m pip install -r requirements.txt`.